 I could eat this for.ev.er.

 I don’t what it is about almond flour breads but I just LOVE them.
-Does anyone know what I mean here?
-The texture that you get from baking almond flour breads is almost like a pound cake.
+The texture that you get from baking almond flour bread is almost like a pound cake.
 Truly addicting.
-And thankfully nutrient-dense.
+And thankfully, nutrient-dense.

 Of course, balance and moderation… No one should be eating an entire loaf of this pumpkin bread just because it’s “healthier”.
 But I will say my self control was truly tested with this recipe!